isabella232/ios-sdk-example-app/README.md

 ```

 This will install all of the necessary dependencies, including the Vibes iOS
 SDK.

+## SDK Usage <a name="usage"></a>

 After the dependencies are installed, you are good to go:

 1. Add your Vibes App ID in `AppDelegate.swift`
 2. "Run" the app on a device (push notifications are not supported in the iOS
    Simulator)
 3. Check the console to see success or error messages.